-Hengameh Golestan (1952-2003) was a pioneer among Iranian women photographers.
-Born in Tehran, she traveled extensively documenting the lives of women in both Iran and Kurdistan.
-As a woman herself she was able to gain access to intimate domestic settings, as well as the rituals, work and practices of her fellow females’ lives.
+Hengameh Golestan (b.1952) is a pioneer among Iranian women photographers.
+Born in Tehran, she has travelled extensively, documenting the lives of women in both Iran and Kurdistan.
+Being a woman has enabled her to gain access to intimate domestic settings, as well as the rituals, work and practices of her fellow females’ lives.

-Hengameh’s work was also politically motivated.
+Hengameh’s work is also politically motivated.
 In 1991, for example, she assisted her husband on the project `Recording the Truth`, a film which examined the role of censorship in Iran.

 Perhaps Hengameh’s most captivating photographic work, however, documented the public responses of women in Iran in the aftermath of the exile of the Shah and the rise of Ayatollah Khomeini’s Islamic Republic.